vita-epfl/Stable-Video-Infinity/README.md

 - **Versatile**: Supports diverse in-the-wild generation tasks: multi-scene short films, single‑scene animations, skeleton-/audio-conditioned generation, cartoons, and more.
 - **Efficient**: Only LoRA adapters are tuned, requiring very little training data: anyone can make their own SVI easily.

 ## 🔥 News

 [10-13-2025] SVI is now fully open-sourced and online!

 PS: If you think this project is useful, we would really appreciate your star ⭐, which encourages us to better develop the open-source community!
 This repository will be continuously maintained.
 Thank you!

 ### Please refer to Frequently Asked Questions: [FAQ](assets/FAQ.md)

 ## 🔧 Environment Setup

+We have tested the environment with A100 80G, Cuda 12.0 (cuda 12.X should also work).
+This is our reproduced [environment](https://github.com/user-attachments/files/22899587/env.txt).
+The following script will automatically install the latest torch==2.8.0.
+We have also tested with the lower version: torch==2.4.1 and torchvision==0.19.1.
+Feel free to let me know if you meet issues.

 ```bash
 conda create -n svi python=3.10